 How Structured Data Improves B2B SEO

 B2B software websites are not typically organized for the optimal crawling experience of a Google Search Bot.
-In fact, most basic SEO principles go out the window.
+In fact, most basic SEO best practices go out the window.
 For example, you would expect structure, navigation, categories, and descriptions that reflect the target market’s search intent.
 Instead, navigation is often non-intuitive and pages and descriptions are laden with internal jargon.
 The format and content don’t lend themselves to understanding the business, what the products do, and how they integrate together.
 Therefore, Search Bots have trouble crawling, understanding, and indexing their pages.

 While there are many technical SEO initiatives that B2B SEOs should pursue to increase the reach of their content marketing efforts – such as dynamic rendering and page experience – in this post, we will show how key structured data plays a big role in moving the needle.